Chart Color Schemes

 Burwood East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Burwood East has a high level of cultural diversity, with 56.5% of its residents speaking a language other than English at home and 53.5% born overseas.
-Christianity is the predominant religion in Burwood East, making up 43.5% of the population.
-Buddhism, however, is more prevalent in Burwood East compared to Greater Melbourne, with 8.5% versus 6.0%.
+Burwood East has a high level of cultural diversity, with 56.5% of its population speaking a language other than English at home and 53.5% born overseas.
+Christianity is the predominant religion in Burwood East, accounting for 43.5% of people.
+However, Buddhism is more prevalent here compared to Greater Melbourne, making up 8.5% versus the regional average of 6.0%.

 Frequently Asked Questions - Diversity